tonytsheng/DBHUB/SOLUTIONS_ARCH/RAG/readme.md

 ```
 sudo dnf install postgresql15.x86_64 postgresql15-server -y
 ```
 - Export the set of PG environment variables using the RDS instance that you just created.
-Also create the .env file.
 ```
 export PGUSER
 export PGPASSWORD